oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Limitations

 In order for migration to be supported the passthrough vNic should be of VirtIo type.
 That means the vNic is not connected in a PCI passthrough mode directly to the VF, but connected to a macVTap device which is connected to the VF.
-TBD- adding a performance comparison between connecting directly to the VF vs connecting to the VF via macVTap.
+TBD- adding a performance comparison between VF+macvtap vs VF+passthrough vs PF+bridge+tap.

 ### Future features